 - Nighttime driving

 Like other insurers, Nationwide offers vanishing deductibles.
-When you’re accident-free, your deductible drops $100 a year up to five years.
-If you get in an accident, your deductible resets.
-But, it drops $100 again each accident-free year.
+When you’re accident-free, your deductible drops $100 a year up to five years ($500 reduction).
+However, if you get in an accident, your deductible resets.
+But it drops $100 again each accident-free year.

 - Save up to 40% with SmartRide telematics